 “May your trails be crooked, winding, dangerous, leading to the most amazing view.
-May your mountains rise into and above the clouds.”
-Edward Abbey
+May your mountains rise into and above the clouds,” said Edward Abbey.

 But there are some who push themselves ahead of their comfort zones and explore their core strength to extremes.

 Vamini Sethi is a case in point.
-Balancing the banker and the cyclist in her heart, she trekked to the Siachen Glacier last year.
-Yes, the Siachen.
-The only civilian woman to trek to the Siachen, Vamini’s application was rejected thrice.
+Balancing the banker and the cyclist in her heart, she trekked to the Siachen Glacier in 2017.
+The only civilian woman to trek to the Siachen, Vamini’s application had been rejected thrice.

-In a very high-spirited and motivational conversation with Indian Women Blog (IWB), Vamini shared her Siachen chapter with us.
+In a very high-spirited and motivational conversation, Vamini shared her Siachen chapter with us.
+Excerpts:

-IWB: Tell us a little about the training you had to go through before climbing the Siachen glacier.
+Tell us a little about training you had to go through before climbing the Siachen glacier.

-Vamini: Before starting to train for Siachen I got a hamstring injury in May 2016.
+Before starting to train for Siachen I got a hamstring injury in May 2016.
 My doctor advised me not to do anything for a year.
-I listened to him for two months, and then I resumed training because I received a letter from IMF that I had been selected.
-I went to Nepal and trained in the western ghat in Mumbai.
+I listened to him for two months, but soon decided to resume training as I received a selection letter from IMF.
+I trained in the western ghat in Mumbai.
 I started rigorously training at the gym and took immense care of the food I ate.
 I made sure I got enough nutrition, carbs, and proteins and did not get stressed.

 But this was nothing.
 The eye opener for me was the army training.
 It would start at 5 am and finish at 8 am.
 Apart from theoretical lectures on the history of the glacier, I underwent a physical training that dealt with the acclimatization and learning skills such as snow craft, running with loaded rucksacks, and few more survival techniques.
 The three-stage commando style training tested each of the trekkers physically, mentally, and emotionally.
 What was a stark difference in this training was that the army completely forgot that we were civilians.
 They treated us as Infantry soldiers.

-Vamini: Several soldiers have served the Siachen.
+Several soldiers had served the Siachen.
 And so did my friend’s brother who passed away while he was posted at the Siachen in 2004.
 My friend wanted me to put that note in the snow in remembrance of her brother.
-I took that note and put it in snow.
 I even clicked its picture in Leh because we were not allowed to carry a camera after that.

 That moment was the most precious for me.
-It was so touching to have memories with someone who is no more present in this world and fulfill someone’s wishes that she might have not been able to do.
+It was so touching to have memories with someone who is no more present in this world and fulfill someone’s wishes.

-Vamini: Ohh hands down that would be with my father.
-Whenever I used to practice at my mom’s place in Delhi, my father would always wake up at 4 in the morning to ensure that I didn’t miss my training.
+Ohh hands down, it is my father.
+Whenever I used to practice at my mom’s place in Delhi, my father would always wake up at four in the morning to ensure that I didn’t miss my training.
 The amount of hard work he had put in was what motivated me when I had my ‘I give up’ moments.

 I am a firm believer of ‘You better finish what you started.’

-IWB: One metaphorical glacier you’re yet to accomplish.
+And what is that one metaphorical glacier you’re yet to accomplish?

-Vamini also gave me the best tip of life.
-She said, if ever in doubt, instead of asking yourself ‘Are you ready, ask yourself ‘Are you willing?’
+Vamini also gave me the best tip for life.
+She said, if ever in doubt, instead of asking yourself, ‘Are you ready, ask yourself, are you willing?’.